oikos-cash/oikos-docs-bsc/content/contracts/OikosEscrow.md

     * `time` must be in the future.
     * `quantity` must be nonzero.
-    * The balance of SNX in the escrow contract must be sufficient to supply the new vesting entry.
+    * The balance of OKS in the escrow contract must be sufficient to supply the new vesting entry.
     * The given account's existing schedule length must be less than [`MAX_VESTING_ENTRIES`](#max_vesting_entries).
     * `time` must be after the last vesting entry's timestamp, if such an entry exists.